britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 <p>I kept to the format of the original text as much as possible, but a few changes had to be made to accommodate the Jekyll theme.
 Other changes include the alteration of “Miss Durant” to “Daisy” in the third scene of act three and the changing of hyphenated words due to line format changes.</p>

 Sources:<br>
-1. Gale, Robert L..
-A Henry James Encyclopedia.
+1. Gale, Robert L. _A Henry James Encyclopedia_.
 Greenwood Press, 1989.
-2. Wortman, William A. "A Production Of Daisy Miller: A Comedy."
-Henry James Review 34.2 (2013): 197-199.
-MLA International     Bibliography.
-Web.
-28 Nov.
-2016.
+2. Wortman, William A. "A Production Of Daisy Miller: A Comedy." _Henry James Review_, vol 34, no. 2 (2013), _MLA          International Bibliography_.
+197-199.

 ---
 <a id="title-page" />